bryanygan/rmqc-mirror/README.md

 ## Next Steps

-To create a complete mirror:
+To get full image galleries for all albums:

-1. Download more individual album pages (for the 119 albums without images)
+1. Download individual album pages (for the 8,638 albums that only have covers)
-2. Run `extract_albums.py` after each batch of downloads
+2. Run `extract_all_albums.py` after each batch of downloads
-3. Consider downloading multiple pages of the albums listing if there are more than 120 albums
+3. All 72 pages of listings are already mirrored!

 ## Notes

 - All image URLs from detailed albums point to Yupoo's CDN (photo.yupoo.com)
-- Cover images for albums from the listing are stored locally in `rmqc/rmqc _ Yupoo_files/`
+- Cover images point to Yupoo's CDN for all 8,639 albums
 - The extraction script preserves existing data, so you can run it multiple times safely
 - Album with ID 220231397 is fully functional as an example
+- **72 pages** match the original Yupoo website exactly
+- **120 albums per page** (except page 72 which has 119)

 ## Troubleshooting